Navi Logo 2.png

 Navi Close.svg

 Danger Ahead!
-There are inherent risks in not using qualified translators and interpreters.
-The below examples illustrate what can go wrong.
+There are inherent risks in not using qualified practitioners for interpreting and translation work.
+The below reports, mainly from the mainstream media, illustrate some of the ways in which things can go wrong.

 Pilbara man wins appeal against conviction after magistrate denied him... more